connormeaton/connormeaton.github.io/_pages/books-in-a-sentence.md

 ---
-permalink: /books-in-a-sentence
+permalink: /
-title: "Books in a Sentence"
+title: ""
+excerpt: "About me"
 author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
 ---